The Roaries 2026: Tickets available, book now

 The Renters' Rights Act 2025 brings the biggest shake-up to private renting in England in almost 40 years

-IMPORTANT Your rights will change on 1st May 2026 and includes some tenancies already entered into before the bill becomes law
+IMPORTANT Your rights will change on 1 May 2026 and may apply to a tenancy you entered into before 1 May

-It introduces significant changes to the private-rented sector in England, directly impacting existing tenancies in the current 2025/2026 academic year as well as future tenancies.
-Although the changes are mainly positive, they create a complex system for students where your rights depend on what type of accommodation you live in.
+It introduces significant changes to the private-rented sector in England, directly impacting some existing tenancies in the current 2025/2026 academic year as well as future tenancies.
+Although the changes are mainly positive, they create a complex system where your rights depend on what type of accommodation you live in.

 Further Information